Can you get weight loss injections on the NHS?

 Medically reviewed by

-Last reviewed: 27 Mar 2024
+Last reviewed: 23 Oct 2024

-Most weight loss injections are available on the NHS but can only be prescribed by a specialist weight management clinician, not your GP.
-You’ll need to be referred to a weight management service and wait for an appointment.
-In some areas, these services have limited availability and capacity, so you may be waiting months or even years.
+In most areas, you’ll need to be referred to a weight management service and wait for an appointment.
+These services often have limited availability and capacity, so you may be waiting months or even years.
 If you don’t want to wait, you can get weight loss injections online from trusted and regulated private prescribing services, such as ASDA Online Doctor.

 Contents